xHookman/IGexperiments/README.md

 Open a ticket and provide your device name, OS version, root status, and the logs from LSPosed (if rooted).

+### Instagram is taking a long time to open.

+This is normal.
+Once you’ve accessed Instagram, follow the guide to enable the **Developer Options**.
+After that, **disable the module** in your manager (LSPosed or LSPatch) to improve the app’s loading speed.

 ### Developer options are not showing up.

 1. Ensure you've installed a compatible Instagram version (340+).